 Click here for a phonics glossary of terms

 Books are chosen for reading aloud every day enabling children to engage in challenging texts and promote reading for pleasure as a worthwhile, enjoyable activity.

 Click here for a list of comprehension strategies that we teach and you can use when hearing your child read.

-Click year groups for Maths Curriculum Planning:
+Click year groups for Mathematics Curriculum long term plans:

 Click here for our Science Overview.

 Click here for our Science Progression

 Computing and ICT: